RedpointArchive/pkgsign/README.md

 Therefore `pkgsign` produces a npm-compatible signature entry and verify only this entry if npm is either used to publish or install a package.
 This will result in a command line message like:

-    WARNING: package '<packageName>' is either published and/or installed with npm - performing npm compatible package.json verification
+    WARNING: package '<packageName>' is either published and/or installed with npm - falling back to limited verification of package.json

 ## GitHub Badges